Anchenni/Solana-Nft/README.md

 Ps: If there is any problems above,so you have to fix them, if you have everything in order dan you can start the project.

+# How to create a Solana wallet

+## Create a File System Wallet